Yan Zhou, M.D., Ph.D.

 Research Associate Professor

-Zhou’s research in Mary Jeanne Kreek’s lab focuses on the roles of central arginine vasopressin/V1b receptor, endorphin/mu opioid receptor (MOP-r), dynorphin/kappa opioid receptor (KOP-r), and cannabinoid systems in drug addiction.
+Zhou’s research focuses on the roles of central arginine vasopressin/V1b receptor, proopiomelanocortin (POMC)/mu opioid receptor (MOR), dynorphin/kappa opioid receptor (KOR), and endocannabinoid systems in alcohol addiction.

-Using genetically selected Sardinian alcohol-preferring rats, Zhou and colleagues at the Institute of Neuroscience in Italy have found that pharmacological blockade of V1b receptor attenuates alcohol drinking in a rat model of human alcoholism.
-A phase II clinical trial with colleagues at the National Institute on Alcohol Abuse and Alcoholism found that V1b antagonists reduce alcohol relapse in alcohol-dependent patients, especially in ones experiencing high stress.
+Using genetically selected Sardinian alcohol-preferring rats, Zhou and colleagues at the National Research Council of Italy found that pharmacological blockade of V1b receptor attenuates alcohol drinking in a rat model of human alcoholism.
+A phase II clinical trial at the National Institute on Alcohol Abuse and Alcoholism has found that V1b antagonists reduce alcohol relapse in alcohol-dependent patients, especially in ones experiencing high stress.

-In another study, using transgenic mice with hypothalamic-specific deletion of endorphin/proopiomelanocortin (POMC) expression, Zhou and colleagues at the University of Michigan have found that POMC-deficient mice have decreased “relapse” drinking after escalated alcohol intake, suggesting that hypothalamic endorphins play essential roles in alcohol relapse via an endorphin/MOP-r–mediated mechanism.
+Finally, using transgenic mice with hypothalamic-specific POMC deficiency, Zhou and colleagues at the University of Michigan found that POMC-enhancer deletion decreased “relapse” drinking, suggesting that hypothalamic POMC plays essential roles in alcohol relapse.